0xHamy/markdown-moment/README.md

 ### Backend for uploading courses
-- Create backend for admin to login & upload courses; all dangerous actions will require OTP & multiple confirmations (re-login)
+- Create backend for admin to login & upload courses; all dangerous actions will require OTP & multiple confirmations such as re-login with OAuth
 - Create functionality to upload courses as zip or import them via a Github link; for private repos allow using access tokens; we must be able to select a specific commit or branch too
 - Create a beautiful table to show all uploaded courses, their current commit number, last update, view, status
 - You can't just update a course by clicking update, selecting a new zip and viola